 During her years at USM, Rachael studied with Jean Rosenblum, attended/participated in masterclasses with Doriot Dwyer, Alexa Still, Robert Dick, James Galway, Elizabeth Rowe, and the Boxwood Festival with Chris Norman in Lunenburg, Nova Scotia.

-Happily residing back in her native seaside town of Kennebunk, Rachael spends her time with her husband Tyler and two exuberant daughters, balancing interests such as travel, art, home renovation and real estate, nature, history, design and cooking.
+Happily residing in her native seaside town of Kennebunk, Rachael spends her time with her husband and two daughters, balancing interests such as travel, art and design, home renovation and real estate, nature and history.